 Information in this website is provided by Historic Murphysburg Preservation, Inc. and is accurate to the best of its knowledge.
 HMP collects historical narrative from The Murphysburg Survey, Post Art Library, Find a Grave, City Directories, Oral history accounts, History of Jasper County publication, Historic Joplin Blog, Joplin History & Mineral Museum, Ancestry website and newspaper articles.

 HMP welcomes additional documentation, oral history, and photographs.

-Vice President Mary Ann Neff
+President Mary Ann Neff

 Secretary Mary Anne Phillips

 In 1992, the City of Joplin designated Sergeant Avenue from Second Street to Fourth Street as the “Murphysburg Residential Historic District.”
 At the request of homeowners in the adjacent neighborhoods, the City of Joplin expanded the historic district in 2004.
 The historic district encompassed Sergeant Avenue from First Street to Seventh Street and Moffet Avenue from First Street to Fourth Street.
 Rosin, an architectural firm conducted the Murphysburg survey in 2015.
 The Missouri Advisory Council on Historic Preservation voted to place Murphysburg Historic District on the National Register of Historic Places later that year.